 - You have to attend a seminar to learn how to get the work from home freelance job.

-If you still find an ad hard to resist, take these steps to protect yourself:
+If you still find a questionable work at home job ad hard to resist, take these steps to minimize your risk:

 - See if they’re in the Yellow Pages.